wenzelm/slidr-sloppr/README.md

 Maximum SL RNA length excluding SL (default: 80).
 This length is measured starting from and including the splice donor site.
 The default of 80 bp is appropriate for nematode SL RNAs that are c.
 100 bp long including a c.
 22 bp SL.

 `-O <chr>`
-Maximum SL overlap with *trans*-splice acceptor site (default: 10).
-This parameter controls how much overlap is allowed between the 3' end of the SL and the *trans*-splice acceptor site.
-If a transcriptome reference is used, it might be prudent to decrease this value or even set it to 0 if the transcripts do not contain extra non-coding 5' bases.
+Maximum overlap between the 3' end of the SL and the *trans*-splice acceptor site (default: 10).
+If a transcriptome reference is used, it might be prudent to decrease this value or even set it to 0 if the transcripts do not contain extra non-coding 5' bases; this will reduce noise.

 `-L <chr>`
 Maximum base-pair span within stem-loop (default: 35).
 This parameter controls stem-loop prediction in RNAFold.
 The default requires the first and last base of a stem loop to be no more than 35 bp apart.